-Laccha paratha is crispy, flaky and soft buttery Indian bread.
-Laccha paratha is a north Indian paratha recipe.
-In North India this paratha is also known as lacchedar paratha.
-Literally Laccha means multilayers so this is a multilayered flatbread.
-I have enjoyed this laccha paratha in restaurants many times and I wanted to try my hands on it.
+Lachha paratha is crispy, flaky and soft buttery Indian flatbread recipe.
+Lachha paratha is a north Indian layered paratha recipe.
+In North India this paratha is also known as lachedar paratha.
+Literally Lachha means multilayers so this is a multilayered flatbread.
+I have enjoyed this lachha paratha in restaurants many times and I wanted to try my hands on it.
 I had tried it at home few times using the fan method but didn’t get success.
 As layers get sticky after cooking.

-In this laccha recipe, I have used few tricks to get best laccha paratha.
+In this lachha recipe, I have used few tricks to get best lachha paratha.
 I have used the knife method.

 Points to remember in this lachha paratha recipe –

-- Use oil as specified in recipe- decreasing oil quantity could result in paratha with no laccha.
+- Use oil as specified in recipe- decreasing oil quantity could result in paratha with no lachha.

 - Resting period – Resting of dough in every step is crucial.